Trimark Pictures

-Trimark Pictures was an American production company that specialized in the production and distribution of motion pictures for the home video market.
+Trimark Pictures was an American independent production company that specialized in the production and distribution of motion pictures for the home video market.
 The company was formed in 1984 by Mark Amin as Vidmark Entertainment with Vidmark Inc. (later Trimark Holdings Inc.) established as the holding company.
-Trimark licensed and distributed theatrical, independent, made for TV, and direct-to-video films.
+Trimark licensed and distributed theatrical, independent, made-for-TV, along direct-to-video films.
 The logo features a triangle with a profile of a tiger's head.

-Among the company's many releases are Peter Jackson's 1992 film Dead Alive, which they chose to release theatrically due to Jackson's cult following.
-They are well known for releasing films considered to be controversial for the time period, as in the case with the 1999 film Better Than Chocolate, as some newspapers refused to carry advertisements for the film that featured the word "lesbian" as part of a critic blurb.
+Among the company's several releases are Peter Jackson's 1992 film Dead Alive, which they chose to release theatrically due to Jackson's cult following.
+They are well known for releasing films that considered to be controversial for the time period, as in the case with the 1999 film Better Than Chocolate, as some newspapers refused to carry advertisements for the film that featured the word "lesbian" as part of a critic spot.

 Background

 Vidmark Entertainment was formed in August 1984 and began operating as a domestic home video distributor in early 1985.
 In April 1986, Vidmark Entertainment signed a deal with ABC Video Enterprises, to distribute six ABC titles on videocassette.
 In 1987, Vidmark began distributing and sub-licensing motion pictures for international distribution.
 That year, the company entered theatrical distribution and production with the acquisition of four films and completion of its first in-house productions, namely American Gothic, That's Adequate, Silent Memory and Born of Fire.

-Vidmark Entertainment entered motion picture production in 1988 with the feature Demonwarp.
+Vidmark Entertainment entered motion-picture production in 1988 with its R-rated feature film Demonwarp.

 Trimark picked up its first film, Warlock, a 1989 film starring Julian Sands which was a major theatrical hit.
-Trimark eventually made the sequel Warlock: The Armageddon in 1993.
-Trimark also saw success in other familiar film series the studio produced and distributed.
-Leprechaun, released in 1993 starring a young Jennifer Aniston and Warwick Davis as the sinister leprechaun grossed over $10 million during its theatrical run.
-One theatrical sequel and four direct to video sequels eventually followed.
-Other Trimark productions included The Dentist, a major hit on HBO, Return of the Living Dead III and Pinocchio's Revenge.
-Trimark also made the dramatic Eve's Bayou, starring Samuel L. Jackson, which received critical acclaim.
+Finally, Trimark made the sequel, titled Warlock: The Armageddon, but officially released in 1993.
+Trimark also saw success in other intimate film series where the studio produced and distributed its horror film Leprechaun, which released in 1993, starring future Friends actress Jennifer Aniston and Warwick Davis as the sinister leprechaun.
+The film grossed over $10 million during its theatrical run.
+One theatrical sequel and four direct-to-video sequels eventually followed.
+Other Trimark productions included The Dentist, a major hit on the Time Warner-owned, pay-TV channel HBO, Return of the Living Dead III and Pinocchio's Revenge.
+Trimark also made the dramatic Eve's Bayou, starring Samuel L. Jackson and a young Jurnee Smollett, which received critical acclaim.
 Trimark also released the miniseries Storm of the Century on home video.
 On June 29, 1990, Vidmark Entertainment began trading on NASDAQ with the ticker symbol VDMK.

+In 1990, the company acquired home video rights to The Amityville Curse and Amityville 4: The Evil Escapes from Academy Entertainment.